Akiko Okamoto: Career

 On October 15 of the same year, the 50th general election for the House of Representatives was announced, with three candidates running: Okamoto, Doi, and Koji Takahashi, a former Kamakura City Council member endorsed by the Japan Restoration Party.
 The LDP faced headwinds due to scandals involving slush funds, the Unification Church, and the revelation on October 23 of a 20 million yen payment to an unofficial candidate.
 The general election was held on October 27.
 Just after the voting closed at 8 p.m., Tohoku Broadcasting Company reported that Okamoto had been certain to win.
 Okamoto was elected for a third term.
 The LDP won five seats in the proportional representation Tohoku block.
 Of the three seats, excluding Eto Satoshi, who came in first, and Chisato Morishita, who came in second, Taku Nemoto was elected with the third-lowest margin of defeat (75.141%), while Doi, who came in fourth (71.150%), lost his seat.

-Policies
+Political positions

 Constitution

 The results of surveys conducted by various media outlets regarding constitutional reform are as follows: